FREQUENTLY ASKED QUESTIONS ABOUT WEDDING PHOTOGRAPHY

 Q. Should we do an engagement session with you?

 A. It really depends on what you want!
 All of my packages have an option to have an engagement session or swap it for something else.
 If an engagement session works for you, it will be a fun time to get to know each other and make use of locations or weather that would be difficult on your wedding day.

 Wedding photos will always be about a specific day, when you were dressed and coiffed and primped just so; engagement photos are about all the other days you spend together.

 Q. Can we print the images ourselves?
 Is there a watermark?

 A. I give you the high resolution edited files for your wedding, always without a watermark.
 You can do whatever you want with them, as long as you enjoy them and you don’t resell them.
 I do recommend that you have larger prints made at a professional lab (like I use) to ensure good color and archival quality.

 Q. How long have you been a wedding photographer?

 A. I have been a full-time wedding photographer since 2006.
-I have shot hundreds of weddings, yet each one brings a new set of opportunities and challenges.
-I love being able to document so many wonderful stories.
+I have shot hundreds of weddings, but I’m still challenged and engaged by each one.

 Q: Do you use a shot list?

 A: The majority of what I do is to document the day that you plan, without a shot list.
-However, family photos don’t happen without a list, so we can put together a shot list for those!
+However, family photos require a plan, so I’ll send you some info about putting together a list.